Border reivers: In literature

 The reivers were romanticised by writers such as Sir Walter Scott (Minstrelsy of the Scottish Border), although he also used the term Moss-trooper, which refers to seventeenth-century borderland brigands.
 Scott was himself a native of the borders, writing down histories which had been passed on in folk tradition or ballad.

+Robert Greene, the popular Elizabethan dramatist and pamphleteer and rival to William Shakespeare, wrote in his play The Scottish History of James the Fourth, 'Bohan, a Scot, attired like a Redesdale man’ (1.1.1 s.d.), showing that Elizabethan dramatists were well aware of the Borderers.

 English poet William Wordsworth's verse play The Borderers features border reivers (but does not use this term).

 The stories of legendary border reivers like Kinmont Willie Armstrong were often retold in folk-song as Border ballads.
 There are also local legends, such as the "Dish of Spurs" which would be served to a border chieftain of the Charltons to remind him that the larder was empty and it was time to raid again.
 Scottish author Nigel Tranter revisited these themes in his historical and contemporary novels.
 Scottish Border poet, and Australian bush balladeer, Will H. Ogilvie (1869–1963) wrote several poems about the reivers, including "The reiver's heart" (1903), "The raiders" (1904), "Whaup o' the rede: a ballad of the border raiders" (1909), "Kirkhope Tower" (1913), and "Ho! for the blades of Harden".
 The Steel Bonnets (1971) by George MacDonald Fraser (1925–2008) describes life in the Anglo-Scottish border marches in the heyday of the border reivers.